 The bottom line is this: providing the police any information will likely lead to an arrest for a non-driving DUI, even if you are at home.

-When selecting a drunk driving defense attorney, generate your own FAQ (frequently asked questions).
+When selecting a Wisconsin drunk driving defense attorney for DUI charges at home, generate your own FAQ (frequently asked questions).
 Ask him or her the following:

 - How many cases have you won?